loverboyfaisal/CTF/Writeups/TryHackMe/internal.md

 ![image](../../images/int-10_clean.png)

-Doing simple google search about default credentials user name is *admin* but we did not know the password so we will brute force it using hydra or fuff and rockyou.txt use any tool but the password inside rockyou.txt
+Doing simple google search about default credentials user name is *admin* but we do not know the password so we will brute force it using hydra or fuff and rockyou.txt use any tool but the password is inside rockyou.txt

 ![image](../../images/int-11_clean.png)

 We logged in with admin user maybe this user have higher privileges on system .
-Anyways jenkins can execute command line inside server .
+Anyways jenkins can execute command line inside target machine.
 So we will establish reverse shell via Jenkins.

 ![image](../../images/int-12_clean.png)